 The Health and Safety at Work Act 1974 puts duties on employers to ensure the safety of employees.
 Additionally the The Confined Spaces Regulations 1997 puts further specific requirements on employers, namely;

 - avoid entry to confined spaces where possible, e.g. by doing the work from the outside;

 - E.g. if entry to a confined space is unavoidable, follow a safe system of work; Note: The safe system of work will include ‘appropriate’ training.

 - put in place adequate emergency arrangements before the work start;

 In addition to helping employers meet moral responsibilities for the safety of employers, this course provides an option to help employers meet their ‘safe system of work’ duties in respect of training.

 firstname.lastname@example.org | Tel: 0131 661 8253

 This course covers the knowledge required to work safely in confined spaces.
-Depending on your role or the role of your staff additional training is required to provide the skills needed to work safely in confined spaces.
-For example how to apply and use specific breathing apparatus.
+So, depending on your role additional training, to provide the skills needed to work safely in confined spaces, may be required.
+For example how to use specific breathing apparatus.

 What is a confined space?

-As defined by The Confined Space Regulations 1997 “any place, including any chamber, tank, vat, silo, pit, trench, pipe, sewer, flue, well or other similar space in which, by virtue of its enclosed nature, there arises a reasonably foreseeable specified risk;”
+The Confined Space Regulations 1997 defines confined spaces as “any place, including any chamber, tank, vat, silo, pit, trench, pipe, sewer, flue, well or other similar space in which, by virtue of its enclosed nature, there arises a reasonably foreseeable specified risk;”